Tower viewer: Paid versus free use

 Tower viewers placed in public locations or used for fundraising purposes may be coin-operated or bill-acceptors; some others are free of charge.
 When payment is required to operate the machine, the viewing period is specifically timed.
 In the case of coin-operated Tower Optical viewers, for example, paid viewing times are "roughly 1.5 to 2.5 minutes".

 Prevalence

 Tower viewers are popularly used worldwide.
 For example, SeeCoast Manufacturing Company states: "SeeCoast's viewers can be found in every U.S. state and in over 80 overseas locations throughout the world."

 Manufacturers

 Two well-known manufacturers of tower viewers in the United States are Tower Optical Co., Inc. (founded in 1933) and SeeCoast Manufacturing Company, Inc. (founded in 1960).
-Both firms offer wheelchair-accessible viewer bases that provide easy access to the sighting mechanisms in compliant with the Americans with Disabilities Act.
+Both firms offer wheelchair-accessible viewer bases that provide easy access to the sighting mechanisms in compliance with the Americans with Disabilities Act.

 Tower viewer manufacturers located abroad include Hi-Spy Viewing Machines, Inc. (established in 1991) in Cobourg, Ontario, Canada.